nift4/libaroma/README.md

 I'm just trying to improve it, as the original one has some not-so-nice details (like the dialogs items being hardcoded in the library for the test program, instead of making those changeable by the user).
 So, if you want to know every change I did, then just look at the commit history (I've tried to keep it clear and concise by doing changes, testing them and the adding each change in a individual commit with a descriptive title/message, howerver didn't do that every time).
 A summary of changes:
-- Dialog items now are dynamic
+- Dialog items now are dynamic (needs rework)
-- ~Window closing animation implemented~ (broken)
 - Window now has appbar_bg property (ideal for setting statusbar color, if window has appbar)
+- DRM support is here!
+- Enhanced and fixed some functions

 ## How to compile (Windows)
-There are a lot of scripts for building libaroma on tools/win32, but you first need a toolchain.
+NOTICE: It may be outdated, needs some care (I mostly build on Linux) There are a lot of scripts for building libaroma on tools/win32, but you first need a toolchain.
 I use gcc-linaro-arm-linux-gnueabihf-4.7-2013.01-20130125_win32 from the launchpad's linaro archive (https://launchpad.net/linaro-toolchain-binaries/).
 After that, the correct way to compile everything is this:
 - go to tools/win32, edit envsetup.bat with the correct paths (you can just edit LIBAROMA_GCC and LIBAROMA_GPP variables), save and run it.